Laura Nicholls (basketball)

-Laura Nicholls González (born 26 February 1989) is a former Spanish basketball player.
+Laura Nicholls González (born 26 February 1989) is a Spanish former basketball player.
 She was a regular member of the Spain women's national basketball team since 2008, having won eight medals in final tournaments.

 Club career

 She started playing as a child in Cantabria before moving to Catalonia as a junior in 2004 to play at Segle XXI, a club which works in lower division developing young prospects.
 Her first club in the top tier of the Spanish League was Celta Vigourbán in 2007, at 18 years of age.
 For good performance in the season she received her first call-up with the Spanish senior team for the 2008 Olympics in Beijing.
 The following year she transferred to Hondarribia-Irún for one just season before signing with Rivas Ecópoolis, where she played from 2010–11 to 2013–14, winning one Spanish League in 2014 and two Spanish Cups in 2011 and 2013, and playing for four seasons in the EuroLeague Women, reaching the final in the 2011–12 EuroLeague edition.

 She played the next three seasons in three different countries: Kayseri Kaski S.K. from Turkey, Wisła Kraków from Poland (winning the Polish League) and Virtus Eirene Ragusa from Italy.
 She went back to Spain to play for CB Perfumerías Avenida in 2017.
 She signed for Russian team Nadezhda Orenburg for the 2018-19 season, winning the 2018-19 EuroCup Women.
 In 2019, she signed for Turkish team Fenerbahçe Öznur Kablo.
 In 2020, she signed with Casademont Zaragoza of La Liga Feminina.